mykhailo-saienko/ipp/README.md

 # entity
-An associative tree which allows recursive traversal of all elements.
+An associative tree which allows for controlled recursive traversal of all elements.